 Preparing for a Master’s Degree in Data Science

 With so many high tech professionals eager to enter the field of data science, new graduate programs are being created to keep up with the growing demand.
+But entry remains very competitive.
 Students can prepare by making sure they meet the standards that are commonly upheld by graduate program admissions departments in terms of undergraduate education, work experience, functional proficiencies and high scores on entrance exams.

 Undergraduate Degree and Master’s Prerequisite Courses

-Due to the rigorous nature of these programs, graduate schools often maintain rigorous requirements for admission.
-In many cases, applicants must meet the following undergraduate requirements in order to gain entry into a data science graduate program:
+Due to the rigorous nature of these programs and the competition for entry, graduate schools maintain rigorous requirements for admission.
+In most cases, applicants must meet the following undergraduate requirements in order to gain entry into a data science graduate program:

 - Completion of a bachelor’s degree in a quantitative field such as statistics, engineering, computer science, or mathematics